sullewarehouse/ServerSetup/Postfix-Dovecot-Setup.md

 systemctl restart opendkim.service
 ```

-You can check for errors in postfix on Ubuntu using the following:
+You can check for errors in Postfix on Ubuntu using the following:
 ```
 tail -f /var/log/mail.log
 ```